dark-red-one/aurora-ai-robbiverse/ROBBIE_V3_HARVEST/FOUNDER_ADOPTION_STRATEGY_UNDER_10M.md

 - **Scalable growth**: Grows with business, not against it
 - **Market leadership**: Premium experience, premium value

 **These partnership choices actually HELP adoption with founders under $10M by providing familiar, high-quality tools that work immediately and scale with their business.
-We are indeed the iPhone of AI assistants - premium experience, premium value, market leadership!**
+We are indeed the iPhone of AI copilots - premium experience, premium value, market leadership!**